ioos/bio_data_guide/CONTRIBUTING.md

 Contribute directly to chapters (01-Intro.Rmd).
 Either through the GitHub website and direct edits to the R markdown files prefixed with chapter numbers (eg. 01-intro.Rmd).
 You can write both markdown or R, and even python code.
 The site is built using the R package [bookdown](https://bookdown.org/) through GitHub Actions, so all you need to do is edit the R markdown file and GitHub will take care of the rest.

-If you are a member of the IOOS GitHub org you can edit the files directly on GitHub, or through a fork and then pull-request if you're an external  collaborator.
-Once the pull-request is approved and merged, the documentation site will update to reflect your changes.
+If you are a member of the IOOS GitHub biodata team you can edit the files directly on GitHub, or through a fork and then pull-request if you're an external  collaborator.
+Once the pull-request is approved and merged, the documentation site will update to reflect your changes (takes about 10 minutes for the site to update after PR is merged).

 :bangbang: Don't forget to add your name and orcid to the [citation file](https://github.com/ioos/bio_data_guide/blob/main/CITATION.cff)!